ikeawesom/open-webui/README.md

 ollama run deepseek-r1:8b
 ```

-*NOTE: Feel free to download as many models as you want as this can be used within Open WebUI!*
+*NOTE: This will take awhile depending on your internet and PC speed.
+Feel free to download as many models as you want as this can be used within Open WebUI!*

 <hr/>